GoPeaks-AI/HypothesisReader/README.md

 install.packages(“devtools”)
 ```

-## Installing CausalityExtraction
+## Installing HypothesisReader
-With [devtools](https://www.rdocumentation.org/packages/devtools) installed, the **CausalityExtraction** package can be installed by executing the following:
+With [devtools](https://www.rdocumentation.org/packages/devtools) installed, the **HypothesisReader** package can be installed by executing the following:

 ```
-devtools::install_github("canfielder/CausalityExtraction")
+devtools::install_github("canfielder/HypothesisReader")
 ```

 ## Configure Python Environment
 ### Python Interpreter
-The **CausalityExtraction** package will automatically configure the Python environment, with minimal input by the user.
-Once the package is installed, all the user has to do is attempt to use the function *CausalityExtraction* or attempt to process a PDF document through the provided Shiny app, accessed from the function *LaunchApp* (see [Usage](#usage) below).
+The **HypothesisReader** package will automatically configure the Python environment, with minimal input by the user.
+Once the package is installed, all the user has to do is attempt to use the function *HypothesisReader* or attempt to process a PDF document through the provided Shiny app, accessed from the function *LaunchApp* (see [Usage](#usage) below).

 Once the package begins processing a PDF, it will search for the required Python configuration.
 If it has not yet been set up, the [Reticulate](https://rstudio.github.io/reticulate/) package will prompt the user to install the Miniconda installer.
 The prompt will generate on the RStudio console.
 To install, the user must enter **y**.